Christian Palustran: Biography

-Christian Palustran is interested in theater for young people.
-With false naivety or more directly, his works tackle contemporary problems, sometimes at the risk of surprising or disturbing (A yellow butterfly called Sphinx).
+Palustran is interested in theater for young people.
+With false naivety or more directly, his works tackle contemporary problems, sometimes at the risk of surprising or disturbing (A Yellow Butterfly Called Sphinx).

 Keen on languages, he sometimes translates other authors or contributes to the translation of his texts.
 He also supports the Francophonie, the organization of countries with French as an official or important language.
 From 2009 to 2019, he has annually chaired the Francophone Festival La Première in Kirov, Russia.